-Prior to registering for courses at the host university, students must complete the Summer Permission to Take Courses Outside AUS form available at www.aus.edu/registration/forms and submit it to the Office of the Registrar.
+Prior to registering for courses at the host institution, students must complete the Summer Permission to Take Courses Outside AUS form available at www.aus.edu/registration/forms and submit it to the Office of the Registrar.
+Forms must be submitted by the end of the 14th week of the preceding spring semester.
 Credits will not be awarded if the completed form is not submitted to the Office of the Registrar by the end of the 14th week of the spring semester.